zzolo/zzolo.github.com/pages/cv.md

 Working across the newsroom to elevate digital story-telling in the organization as well as improve workflows and processes.

 - Working with reporters and editors to analyze data and create visuals to inform and enhance content.
-- Collaborating with the digital design team and others in the newsroom to elevate the digitial building workflows.
+- Collaborating with the digital design team and others in the newsroom to elevate the digital building workflows.
 - Built and deployed elections infrastructure and front-end utilizing data from the Associated Press and the Minnesota Secretary of State, allowing our readers to see the results of every race in Minnesota for the midterm.
 - Built the [Super Bowl guide](https://static.startribune.com/guide), a progressive web app designed to help visitors in town for the Super Bowl find things to do and see.